Inker

-As the last hand in the production chain before the colorist, the inker has the final word on the look of the page, and can help control a story's mood, pace, and readability.

 Workflow

-While inking can involve tracing pencil lines in a literal sense, it also requires interpreting the pencils, giving proper weight to the lines, correcting mistakes, and making other creative choices.
-The look of a penciler's final art can vary enormously depending on the inker.
-A pencil drawing can have an infinite number of shades of grey, depending on the hardness of the graphite and the pressure applied by the artist.
-By contrast, an ink line generally can be only solid black.
-Accordingly, the inker has to translate pencil shading into patterns of ink, as for example by using closely spaced parallel lines, feathering, or cross-hatching.
+While inking involves tracing pencil lines in a literal sense, it is an act of creative interpretation rather than rote copying.
+Inkers fine-tune the composition by adding the proper thickness to lines, creating visual contrast through shading, and making other artistic choices.
+A pencil drawing can have many shades of grey depending on the hardness of the graphite used, and the pressure applied by the artist, but an ink line generally can be only solid black.
+Accordingly, the inker has to translate pencil shading into patterns of ink, for example by using closely spaced parallel lines, feathering, or cross-hatching.
+The result is that the final look of a penciller's art can vary enormously depending on the inker.

-Some inkers will often do more than simply interpret the pencil markings into pen and brush strokes; depending on how much detail the penciler puts into the pencil drawings, the inker might add shading or be responsible for the placement of black spaces and shadows in the final drawing.
-An experienced inker paired with a novice penciler might be responsible for correcting anatomical or other mistakes, modifying facial expressions, or changing or improving the artwork in a variety of other ways.
-Alternatively, an inker may do the basic layout of the page, give the work to another artist to do more detailed pencil work, and then ink the page himself (as Joe Simon often did when inking Jack Kirby, or when Michael T. Gilbert collaborated with penciler P. Craig Russell on the Elric of Melniboné series).
+An experienced inker paired with a novice penciler might also be responsible for correcting anatomical or other mistakes, modifying facial expressions, or changing or improving the artwork in a variety of other ways.
+Alternatively, an inker may do the basic layout of the page, give the work to another artist to do more detailed pencil work, and then ink the page themself (as Joe Simon often did when inking Jack Kirby, or when Michael T. Gilbert collaborated with penciler P. Craig Russell on the Elric of Melniboné series).

-The division between penciler and inker described here is most frequently found where the penciler and inker are hired independently of each other by the publisher.
-Where an artist instead hires his own assistants, the roles are less structured; an artist might, for example, ink all the faces of the characters while leaving the assistant to ink in the backgrounds, or work with the inker in a more collaborative fashion.
-Neal Adams' Crusty Bunkers worked like this, with say one inker responsible for the characters' heads, another doing bodies, and a third embellishing backgrounds.
+The division between penciller and inker described here is most frequently found where the penciller and inker are hired independently of each other by the publisher.
+Where an artist instead hires their own assistants, the roles are less structured; an artist might, for example, ink all the faces of the characters while leaving the assistant to ink in the backgrounds, or work with the inker in a more collaborative fashion.
+Among Neal Adams' Crusty Bunkers, one inker may have been responsible for the characters' heads, another doing bodies, and a third embellishing backgrounds.
 The inking duo Akin & Garvey had a similar arrangement, with one inking the figures and the other the backgrounds.

 Digital inking

 One can ink digitally using computers, a practice that has started to become more common as inkers learn to use powerful drawing and editing tools such as Adobe Illustrator and Photoshop, Inkscape, Corel Painter, and Manga Studio.
 A graphics tablet is the most common tool used to accurately ink digitally, and use of vector-based programs precludes pixelization due to changes in resolution.
-However, many regard the process as more time-consuming.
+However, the process is more time-consuming.